Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

 CPIX Documents are required to give Shaka Packager the necessary information in order to encrypt your media.

-You can retrieve these documents from the VUDRM Admin site.
+You can retrieve these documents from the Studio DRM Admin site.

-A guide can be found at the following link - [VUDRM Admin - CPIX Document Request](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#vudrm-encryption-keys)
+A guide can be found at the following link - [Studio DRM Admin - CPIX Document Request](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#vudrm-encryption-keys)

 More information on our CPIX Key Provider API can be found at the following link - [CPIX Key Provider API](https://docs.vualto.com/projects/vudrm/en/latest/DeveloperDocumentation/VUDRM-key-provision.html#cpix-key-provider-api)